Yonghao-Tan/integrated-academic-searcher/README.md

     - **Grouped Results**: The results for each search direction are clearly presented in their own worksheet tab.
 - **Universal Features**:
     - **Excel Export**: Export complete, grouped search results directly from the web interface into a structured, multi-sheet Excel file.
+    - **Auto-Adjusting Column Width**: The column widths in the exported Excel file are automatically adjusted based on the content length, eliminating the need for manual adjustments.
     - **Command-Line Mode**: Retains the original batch processing mode, allowing pre-defined searches to be run from JSON configuration files.
     - **Tab Blinking Notification**: When a long-running search is complete, the browser tab will blink to notify the user.
     - **Highly Configurable**: Conferences, categories, and default settings are managed through simple JSON configuration files.